 After all, that gent with the monocle is just standing there, maintaining his distance from the seated woman.
 But from his stance and her expression, it’s obvious that this isn’t an illustration of a polite social ritual.
 It’s a man using his physicality and sense of entitlement in his effort to dominate a woman.
 That’s why it’s called “Pressure”, as opposed to “Courtship”.

-chenqirong asked: I'm interested in knowing more of this peculiar Japanese concept of beauty, both classic and contemporary.
+chenqirong said: I'm interested in knowing more of this peculiar Japanese concept of beauty, both classic and contemporary.
 Is there any other unique Japanese words describing arts & aesthetics that you can share?
 Thanks.

 9 Elements of Japanese Aesthetics